digris/doc-openbroadcast-platform/source/application/upload/index.rst

 Upload
 =======

-A guide to upload and import audio files in the music library.
+A guide to upload and import audio files in the library.

 ***************
 Uploading files